 Common injuries associated with cardio workouts include foot pain, knee soreness or tendonitis.
 Prevent these injuries by buying proper shoes with arch supports, and stretching the calf, quadriceps, hamstring and hip flexor muscles before and after exercising.

-When lifting weights, rotator cuff tendonitis can develop by poor posture, improperly using the gym equipment or lifting heavy weights too soon.
+When lifting weights, rotator cuff tendonitis can develop from poor posture, improperly using the gym equipment or lifting heavy weights too soon.
 Stretching the chest and shoulder muscles before and after each workout is highly recommended as well.

 To prevent injuries, make sure to schedule an introductory session with a personal trainer to ensure you are performing exercises correctly with free weights and weight-training machines, as well as for cardio workouts.

 Stretching before and after each workout is important, but warming up your muscles before you start can help prevent injury.
 You can do this by walking briskly for five minutes or performing 10 to 15 jumping jacks beforehand.
 James recommends stretching the major muscle groups, including the calf, quadriceps, hamstring, hip flexor and pectoralis muscles.
 Each stretch should be held for 10 to 30 seconds and repeated at least five times for each muscle group.